Modules

 The compiler triggers recompilation when necessary by comparing the modification times of static resources and source files.
 In the code above, for example, the compiler recompiles foo.nt if you modify the content of some-file.txt.

-The field static is optional.
-The default value of static is {}.
+The field text-file is optional.
+The default value of text-file is {}.

 preset